wireapp/wire-server/docs/src/understand/single-sign-on/trouble-shooting.md

 TODO: is this up to date?

-It is not possible to delete a SAML connection in the Team Settings app, however it can be overwritten with a new connection.
+It is not possible to delete a SAML connection in the team management app, however it can be overwritten with a new connection.
 It is possible do delete a SAML connection directly via the API endpoint `DELETE /identity-providers/{id}`.
 However deleting a SAML connection also requires deleting all users that can log in with this SAML connection.
-To prevent accidental deletion of users this functionality is not available directly from Team Settings.
+To prevent accidental deletion of users this functionality is not available directly from team management.

 ## Do I need to change any firewall settings in order to use SAML?